PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment: Experiments

 \paragraph{Scene-centric pose.} Here, we reconstruct camera poses in free-form in/outdoor scenes of RealEstate10k which, historically, has been the domain of traditional SfM methods.
 We evaluate quantitatively in \cref{fig:re10k_plots} and qualitatively in \cref{fig:re10k_figs}. \name significantly outperforms all baselines in all metrics.
 Here, the comparison to \method{COLMAP} is fairer than on CO3Dv2, as RealEstate10k used ORB-SLAM2~\cite{mur2015orb} to obtain the ground-truth cameras.

-\paragraph{Importance of diffusion.} To validate the effect of diffusion model, we also provide the \method{PoseReg} baseline, which uses the same architecture and training hyper-parameters as our method but directly regresses poses. \method{PoseReg} is strongly inferior to us in ~\cref{tab:diffuse_or_nor}.
+\paragraph{Importance of diffusion.} To validate the effect of the diffusion model, we also provide the \method{PoseReg} baseline, which uses the same architecture and training hyper-parameters as our method but directly regresses poses. \method{PoseReg} shows clearly lower performance (cf.~\cref{tab:diffuse_or_nor}).
 Moreover, without the iterative refinement of our diffusion model, the gain of applying GGS to \method{PoseReg} (\method{PoseReg+GGS}) is limited.

 \paragraph{Generalization.} We also evaluate the ability of different methods to generalize to different data distributions.
-First, following RelPose \cite{zhang2022relpose}, we train on a set of 41 training categories from CO3Dv2, and evaluate on the remaining 10 held-out categories (c.f.~\cref{tab:generalization_categories_co3dv2}).
-Our method outperforms all baselines indicating superior generalizability.
+First, following RelPose \cite{zhang2022relpose}, we train on a set of 41 training categories from CO3Dv2, and evaluate the remaining 10 held-out categories.
+As shown in ~\cref{tab:generalization_categories_co3dv2}, our method outperforms all baselines indicating superior generalizability, even without the help of GGS.

-Moreover, we evaluate a significantly more difficult scenario: transfer from CO3Dv2 to RealEstate10k.
-This setting poses a considerable difficulty: CO3Dv2 predominantly contains indoor objects with circular fly-around trajectories, RealEstate10k mainly comprises outdoor scenes and linear fly-through camera motion (see ~\cref{fig:co3d_figs,fig:re10k_figs}).
-Surprisingly, our results are comparable to \method{COLMAP} (and better than \method{RelPose}).
-If we further fine-tune the Co3D model on another dataset TartanAir~\cite{wang2020tartanair} (which also provides flying-through trajectories) and then transfer to RealEstate10k, a significant generalization ability improvement can be observed, \eg, mRRE on RealEstate10k improved from $36.9\%$ to $60.7\%$ (frames=3), without GGS..
+Moreover, we evaluate a significantly more difficult scenario: transfer from the CO3Dv2 to RealEstate10k.
+This setting brings a considerable difficulty: CO3Dv2 predominantly contains indoor objects with circular fly-around trajectories while RealEstate10k comprises outdoor scenes and linear fly-through camera motion (see ~\cref{fig:co3d_figs,fig:re10k_figs}).
+Surprisingly, our results are still comparable to \method{PixSfM}, while better than \method{COLMAP} and \method{RelPose}.